praiztech/task-manager/README.md

 # Task Manager

-A basic task management app built with ReactJS.
+An accessible task management app built with ReactJS.